 A country’s political and economic climate can have a bearing on the value of its state currency.
 Generally, if a government is stable, and the economy is sound, that country’s currency will have high demand, leading to higher exchange rates.
-If positive factors are strong with regards to the country’s income growing and the country’s expenditure is not exceeding its income, if these are strong the currency will likely appreciate.
+If positive factors are strong with regards to the country’s income growing and the country’s expenditure is not exceeding its income, if these are strong the currency will be likely to appreciate.

-This increase in demand will result in an increase in value of the currency, which in turn will prompt its exchange rate to rise.
+This increase in demand will result in an increase in the value of the currency, which in turn will prompt its exchange rate to rise.

-In some cases, a country’s government might act to manually address the inflation or deflation rate of its currency
+In some cases, a country’s government might act to manually address the inflation or deflation rate of its currency.

-If a currency’s value is quite distant from a country’s economic aims, becoming excessively weak or strong from free market trading, the government may step in to artificially redress the supply and demand to be balanced.
+If a currency’s value is quite distant from a country’s economic aims, becoming excessively weak or strong from free-market trading, the government may step in to artificially redress the supply and demand to be balanced.

 For example, a weakened currency could have an excessive supply, prompting the government to make it more expensive by raising interest rates, in turn making the currency harder to borrow.
-Conversely a strengthened currency could be reversed by the government flooding the market with more of the currency.
+Conversely, a strengthened currency could be reversed by the government flooding the market with more of the currency.

-Apparently the total supply of every state currency is unlimited and in a situation where the states central banks can step in and redress situations, many central banks control demand by increasing or lowering the supply of money in use, thus lowering or increasing the amount of money in circulation.
+Apparently, the total supply of every state currency is unlimited and in a situation where the state’s central banks can step in and redress situations, many central banks control demand by increasing or lowering the supply of money in use, thus lowering or increasing the amount of money in circulation.